codeforkansascity/clear-my-record-law-codification/docs/database/MSHP_charge_code.md

 # Review of Charge Codes

 * Effective Date
-    * Does not correspond with MO Revisor Versions (Legislative Updates)
+    * Does not always correspond with MO Revisor Versions (Legislative Updates).
+[Need to document and example]
     * Is a part of the Charge Code allowing the charge code to go back into history

-* Charge code
-    * has effective date’s year embedded in it.
-571.030-007N202052

 * Do we have to go back into history, and if so in what situations?